One of the MOST CONSISTENT messages I receive AS AN AIP MENTOR and COACH – over and over again – is how THE AIP helps you make intentional choices.

 Post-AIP life is very different

-Them as confidence starts to build, AIPers learn to turn down the volume on external events that might impact an internal reaction.
-We start allowing ourselves to be vulnerable (as evidenced in when I shared my Hidradenitis suppurativa story); we start actually believing that we are enough – right now, in this moment.
+As your confidence starts to build, AIPers learn to turn down the volume on external events that might impact an internal reaction.
+We start allowing ourselves to be vulnerable, as evidenced in when I shared my Hidradenitis suppurativa story.
+The idea of sharing my personal ‘stuff’ in the years leading up to this would have been unfathomable to me.
+We start actually believing that we are enough – right now, in this moment.
 And, if we work hard, we stop worrying so much about what other people are thinking.
 (Here’s a good book for some strategies to further help with that.)

 Drop from your head into your heart